-Table 3 details the top occupations at the 2-digit SOC (Standard Occupational Classification) level.
-The top occupations in the NEEDR in 2016 included Office and Administrative Support Occupations (646,649 jobs); Sales and Related Occupations (419,665 jobs); Food Preparation and Serving Related Occupations (341,034 jobs); Transportation and Material Moving Occupations (334,366 jobs); and Management Occupations (319,967 jobs).
-Office and Administrative Support Occupations, which makes up the largest percentage share of occupations in the NEEDR in 2016, is projected to experience the greatest decline in jobs between 2016-2026 (-22,393 jobs).
+Table 3 below details the top occupations at the 2-digit SOC (Standard Occupational Classification) level.
+The top occupations in the NEEDR in 2018 included Office and Administrative Support Occupations (598,305 jobs); Sales and Related Occupations (443,897 jobs); Food Preparation and Serving Related Occupations (355,783 jobs); Transportation and Material Moving Occupations (460,632 jobs); and Management Occupations (360,619 jobs).

+Office and Administrative Support Occupations makes up the largest percentage share of occupations in the NEEDR in 2018 and is projected to experience a decline in jobs between 2018-2028 (-72,269 jobs) (as is Food Preparation and Serving Related Occupations (-72,457)).
 It also has the greatest number of average annual job openings due to replacement jobs.
-Transportation and Material Moving Occupations is projected to add the greatest number of jobs during that same time period (46,640 jobs) and has the largest number of average annual job openings due to growth.
+Sales and Related Occupations is projected to experience the greatest decline in jobs between 2018-2028 (-88,453).